stevearc/pypicloud/doc/index.rst

 ----
 * Storage backend for flat-files
 * Update getting started & README for pip install
+* *Release to pypi*
+* Tool for migrating packages between storage backends
+* Tool for migrating user/group/package data between access control backends
-* Release to pypi
+* Auto-backup mutable access control backends to S3
+* Access backend that stores data in DynamoDB
 * Support CloudFront
-* Access backend that stores data in DynamoDB
 * Auto-archive to glacier after X days or X versions
+* Hooks for using celery to make a write-through cache
 * Directives for cloning parts of pypi (from requirements file or package deps, how to handle permissions?)
-* Hooks for using celery to make a write-through cache
 * Optional captcha on user registration
-* Tool for migrating packages between storage backends
-* Tool for migrating user/group/package data between access control backends
-    * Should move password validation into IAccessBackend